shawnli329/SetDpi_SL/README.md

+# IMPORTANT

+This project based on this: https://github.com/imniko/SetDPI , it's a commnad line project.

 # SetDPI

-This is a sample and simple C++ console project to change windows Scale and Layout aka DPI scaling from command line parameters.
+This is a sample and simple C++ project to change windows Scale and Layout aka DPI scaling by click the tray icon in task bar.
 It can work on single and multi-monitor setup.

 ## How to use